gilmore-lab/protocols/ssvep-data-export.md

 		- "Threshold" = 30 μV, "Slow Filter Cutoff" = 4 Hz
 	- Leave "Substitute Channels with more than ____" % bad channels.
 		- We use 15% as default.
+		- Substitutes entire epoch (all samples) from bad channels with weighted average of 6 neighboring channels.

 - Set your harmonics of interest for analysis
 	- This is usually set up beforehand, however if blank select all multiples of F1 (1F1, 2F1, 3F1, etc.).
 Then select 1F2, 1F1 + 1F2, and 1F1 – 1F2